Houston Astros sign stealing scandal: Astros reactions

 Hinch made his first public comments after his firing in February 2020 in a televised interview with Verducci on MLB Network.
 Hinch said that he had failed as a leader and that he lacked the confidence in 2017 to try to make the players stop.
 Verducci asked Hinch about the allegations the Astros had changed from the trash can banging to electronic buzzers worn underneath their uniforms that would signal what pitch was coming.
 Hinch's answer attracted scrutiny because he did not give a firm no, saying instead: "We got investigated for three months and the commissioner's office did as thorough an investigation as anyone could imagine was possible.
 I know he mentioned the emails and the texts and the messages.
 And I believe him."
 After the remark was questioned as evasive, Hinch issued a statement a few days later saying, "To be clear, I have never seen any such device used in baseball.
 I am not aware of any such device existing or being utilized with the Astros, the players, or any other team. ...
 In my interview with Tom, I acknowledged the commissioner's report as evidence due to the in-depth nature of the investigation, not as an intended non-answer or a way to elude the question."

 On February 13, 2020, the Astros held a news conference at their spring training facility in West Palm Beach, Florida, to address the scandal.
 Bregman said: "I am really sorry about the choices that were made by my team, by the organization and by me.
 I have learned from this and I hope to regain the trust of baseball fans."
 Altuve said: "[I] especially feel remorse for the impact on our fans and the game of baseball."
 The players were sent back into the clubhouse for a media availability while Crane and new manager Dusty Baker took questions from the media.
 The press conference was panned by journalists who criticized Crane's answers to questions.
+It was also criticized by Anthony W. D'Angelo, the former chair of the Public Relations Society of America and director of the Newhouse School, as a "poor effort" in response to a scandal.
+Crane stated that he did not view the Astros' 2017 championship as tainted by the team's cheating.